adopy/adopy/README.rst

    :alt: CodeFactor
    :target: https://www.codefactor.io/repository/github/jaeyeongyang/adopy

-**ADOpy** is a Python package for adaptive design optimization on experimental tasks.
+**ADOpy** is a Python implementation of adaptive design optimization [Myung2013]_ It is modular design and simple structure are designed to permit easy use and integration into existing experimentation code.
+Specific features include:
+* Threshold estimation using the psi method ().
+This routine can be used for any 2AFC task with the independent variable on a continuous scale.
+*
+*
+*

+on experimental
+tasks.
 The adaptive design optimization (ADO) consist of three steps [Myung2013]_: (1) design optimization, (2) experimentation, and (3) Bayesian updating.
 Using adopy, you can easily utilize ADO for your experimentations,